Burwood Council area

 - A smaller percentage of local workers employed as Machinery Operators And Drivers (3.3% compared to 6.1%)

-The largest changes in the jobs held by the in Burwood Council area workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in Burwood Council area between 2011 and 2016 were those employed as:

 - Clerical and Administrative Workers (-220 local workers)